The Comprehensive Guide to Dietary Fibers: Unlocking Health, Wellness, and Vitality In the vast and intricate world of nutrition, few comp...

 - Inulin and

-Fructooligosaccharides (FOS): These are
+Fructooligosaccharides (FOS):

-as potent prebiotics.
+acting as potent prebiotics.
 They selectively feed Bifidobacteria and

 Lactobacilli, promoting a healthy gut microbiome and the production of